 Genetic engineering and recombinant DNA are widely used in modern agriculture.
 For centuries, farmers have been trying to make their crops resistant to both insects, and the herbicides used on weeds.
 With the advent of genetic engineering, scientists are able to identify and segregate genes of interest and place them in crop species.

 To increase insect resistance, for instance, scientists have placed genes from bacteria into the DNA of corn, cotton, and other crops.
 The genes they selected produce the protein Bt.
 This protein is lethal to insect larvae that eat it.
 Scientists create recombinant DNA from the genomes of these bacteria.
-The recombinant DNA is then inserted into the genome of the crop being protected.
+The new DNA is then inserted into the genome of the crop being protected.
 When the new plants start to grow, their cells express the bacterial DNA and the protein Bt is produced.

 Farmers that do not grow genetically modified crops must spray their crops with pesticides, which are very expensive.
 Crops that produce Bt protect themselves as they grow.
 This is important, considering that crop-eating insects do over a billion dollars of damage annually.
 With genetic engineering, this loss could be averted.